dmcquay/how-do-i-test-this/README.md

 `"test:integration": "POSTGRES_DATABASE=order_management_test mocha --require ts-node/register --file src/integration-test-setup.ts src/**/*.i-test.ts"`

-Now run your tests: `npm run test:integration`
+Run: `npm run test:integration`

-This time they will fail because there is no data in the database.
+Expected result: fail (no data)

-Now let's insert the data we need and clean it up when we are done by adding these blocks.
+Insert the data we need and clean it up when we are done by adding these blocks.

 In `order-repository.i-test.ts`, put these inside the `describe("#getAvgOrderAmountByDay"` block.

 ```ts